 - Representation of an electric utility before a state regulatory commission in a complex administrative litigation defending allegations of imprudence, gross mismanagement, fraud and concealment in the design, engineering and construction of a $3 billion integrated gasification combined cycle plant.

-- Pro bono representation of a grassroots association of District of Columbia solar generation advocates on a wide variety of legislative and regulatory initiatives.
+- Pro bono representation of a grassroots association of District of Columbia solar generation advocates on a wide variety of legislative and regulatory initiatives, including on matters before the DC Public Service Commission.